 Knowing what is important and what isn’t can help avoid homestead burnout.
 I used to drive myself crazy trying to keep my home like something you would see in a magazine.
 I spent so much time on it that other tasks were being neglected.
 Now, I live in a home that is comfortable and clean but lived in.

 I had plants everywhere.
 Although they looked great, it meant watering constantly and dragging hoses everywhere.
 So I combine all my plants to only a few areas that I could water easily.
 I did the same with my vegetables and herbs.
 I have some smaller gardens now that I can keep up with easily, water easily, and harvest easily.

 Before you do anything, prioritize what you are pursuing.
 Think about what is important for you to achieve your goals first.
-An outdoor shower may be something you desire, but would in ground sprinklers be more beneficial?
+An outdoor shower may be something you desire, but would in-ground sprinklers be more beneficial?
 Don’t repaint the house because you want to change things up if the barn or outbuildings need to be painted or repaired.
-Set your priorities based on your goals that you set for yourself.
+Set your priorities based on the goals that you set for yourself.

 Take time for you

 Don’t forget that YOU matter too.
 Take a day, a week, even just a few hours and do something for you.
 Leave the home, go for a walk, see a movie.
 If you really don’t want to leave, get a book and read outside, take some pictures of your animals or gardens, watch a movie.
 Women homesteaders…take a spa night.
 Grab some bubble bath and maybe a glass of wine.
 Soak and relax.

 You can’t do everything that is work all the time.
 That leads to homestead burnout.
 Schedule “you time” at least once a week even if it is for an hour.
 You have to walk away, relax and regroup.
 Taking time away and for you can help you have clearer thoughts, relieves frustration and can even allow you to come up with creative ways to solve problems that you may not have thought of before.